-To be completed only where you are seeking priority for a child of a member of school staff.
+To be completed only where you are seeking priority on the grounds of faith.

-Normal Round admissions: complete the yellow sections and return by 15 January 2025 or as soon as possible.
-You must also complete a LA Common Application Form24
+Normal Round admissions: complete the yellow sections and return by 15 January 2026 to be considered as timely or as soon as possible for new arrivals to the area or others unable to apply by 15 January 2026.

+You must also complete a LA Common Application Form1